-ESAs shall not be left alone for extended periods of time in a student's room and should never be left overnight without the owner.
+ESAs shall not be left alone for extended periods of time (longer than 8 consecutive hours) in a student's room and should never be left overnight without the owner.
 The ESA is not permitted to be left in the care of another student.
 In the event of an unexpected emergency (i.e., the owner is hospitalized), the owner should communicate with the Director of SAS and Residence Life professional staff to inform both of the situation and to plan care for the approved animal during the emergency period.